MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 ---
 <p id="introduction"> Today, with a special joy we welcome Tokyo-based jazz and electronic artist [INO hidefumi](https://www.innocentrecord.net/) to MailTape for a morning of Sunday discoveries.
 Known for eclectic tastes and textured sounds, INO's thoughtful selection offers an easy treading into the morning hours.
   <br><br>
-INO hidefumi's style spreads from electronic to jazz to ambient music, often combining aspects of all these genres in the process.
-INO joins us following the release of his dark and mellow jazz-electro album, [In Dreams](https://inohidefumi.bandcamp.com/album/in-dreams), through his label Innocent Records (a pioneer of the one artist, one label movement).
-Through this release and the ones of the past years, INO urges us "Don't Listen, Feel!"
+INO hidefumi's style stretches from electronic to jazz to ambient music, melding aspects of all these genres in the process.
+INO joins us following the release of his dark and mellow jazz-electro album, [In Dreams](https://inohidefumi.bandcamp.com/album/in-dreams).
+This album, like all those before it, was released through his label [Innocent Records](https://innocentrecord.stores.jp/), a pioneer of the **one artist-one label** movement.
+Through this release and the ones of the past years, INO urges us "Don't Listen, Feel!" embracing a love of music that transcends technicalities or pretension.
+It's with this attitude that he joins us this morning :)
 </p>

 # INO hidefumi's selection